ethereum-attestation-service/eas-docs-site/docs/Use Cases/mortgage-application.md

 4. **LoanClear** - A mortgage underwriting company that uses EAS to quickly and accurately verify a borrower's property ownership and income tax records.
 5. **MortgageBrite** - A mortgage servicing company that uses EAS to securely track and verify a borrower's payment history and creditworthiness over time.

 ## Future composability
 In the future, the composability and interoperability of Ethereum Attestation Service (EAS) could enable more advanced and flexible solutions for verified mortgage applications.

 Additionally, EAS could be integrated with decentralized reputation systems, such as DRep (Decentralized Reputation) and DRA (Decentralized Rating Agency), to enable users to build and maintain a trusted and verifiable reputation on the Ethereum blockchain.
 This could be used to verify the credibility and reliability of users and organizations, and to enable more efficient and trust-based interactions on the Ethereum network.

 EAS could be integrated with smart contracts and blockchain-based lending platforms to enable more automated and transparent verification of a borrower's creditworthiness and income.
-For example, a smart contract could be used to automatically verify a borrower's attested claims and determine their eligibility for a specific mortgage loan product.
+For example, a smart contract could be used to automatically verify a borrower's attestations and determine their eligibility for a specific mortgage loan product.
 This could be used to enable more efficient and secure lending, while also providing a transparent and verifiable record of the loan application process.

-## How to get started
-In order to use Ethereum Attestation Service (EAS) for more verified mortgage loan applications, a mortgage company would need to take the following steps:

-1. Define the schema for the attested claims that will be used to verify a borrower's creditworthiness and income.
-This would typically include information such as the borrower's credit score, income, employment status, and employment history.

-2. Create a decentralized identity (DID) for each borrower, which will be used to securely store and manage their attested claims.
-This can be done using a DID provider or by creating a custom DID solution.

-3. Develop the system for requesting and verifying attested claims about a borrower's creditworthiness and income.
-This could involve the use of smart contracts and other decentralized technologies to automate the verification process and ensure its integrity and transparency.

-4. Test the system and refine it based on the results of the testing.
-This would involve conducting pilot loan applications and gathering feedback from borrowers and lenders to ensure that the system is user-friendly and effective.

-Overall, the process of using EAS for more verified mortgage loan applications would involve the development and implementation of a decentralized and secure solution for verifying borrower creditworthiness and income.
-This would enable more transparent and secure lending, while also providing a verifiable and immutable record of the loan application process.